Music Note Symbols- Note Values

 All Those Musical Symbols...

-But, by understanding the logic behind the music note symbols that are used in the western musical notation, it is actually not so hard to learn.
 You might even find it fascinating, as I do, with the clever way that people have developed a system to “describe” something as abstract as music!